m-walas/Harmobot/README.md

 - ➕ Add participants via the plus button or drag them from the summary list.
 - 🗑 Remove assignments by dragging chips to the trash drop area.
 - 🎨 Fully customizable themes (Light, Dark, Dracula, High Contrast).
-- 🔗 Integration with Schej and Cabbagemeet for availability data.
+- 🔗 Integration with Timeful (antecedently known as Schej) and Cabbagemeet for availability data.
 - 📑 Export schedules as CSV, HTML, or PNG.
 - 🖥️ Supports macOS, Linux, and Windows.

 ## Overview

-Harmobot leverages the services provided by **Schej** and **Cabbagemeet** to retrieve participant availability data.
+Harmobot leverages the services provided by **Timeful** and **Cabbagemeet** to retrieve participant availability data.
 The application builds upon their open-source infrastructure to deliver a powerful scheduling solution.

 Gathering people's availability is simple - choosing a single meeting time that suits everyone is straightforward.
 However, planning a detailed schedule for a group based on individual time availability can be challenging.
 The scheduling algorithm, when processing extensive input data (e.g., numerous days and a large number of participants with diverse availabilities), requires significant computational power.
 Without resource and time limits, finding the optimal solution can be very time-consuming.
 This challenge was the primary motivation for implementing Harmobot as a desktop application, ensuring heavy computations run locally.
 While a future web version is not ruled out, the current design maximizes performance for complex scheduling scenarios.